-Figure 6.2.4.2-1: Using multipath QUIC transport for a IP flow
+Figure 6.2.X.2-1: Using multipath QUIC transport for a TCP flow

-The bidirectional QUIC stream is established by the UE to enable transmission of uplink IP packets (blue) and downlink IP packets (red) of the IP flow.
+The bidirectional QUIC stream is established by the UE to enable transmission of uplink TCP payload and downlink TCP payload of the TCP flow.
 The UE configures this stream to send uplink traffic with a steering mode determined based on the ATSSS rules in the UE (uplink steering mode).
 The UPF configures this stream to send downlink traffic with a steering mode determined based on the N4 rules in the UPF (downlink steering mode).
-The data packets of the IP flow shown in Figure 6.2.4.2-1 are transmitted in datagram mode (mode 1 or mode 2), i.e. they are encapsulated in HTTP datagrams and QUIC DATAGRAM frames, each one carrying header information (see the Quarter Stream ID defined in RFC 9114 [9]) that associates it with the established bidirectional stream.
-As discussed below, the IP packets of the IP flow may be transmitted in stream mode (instead of datagram mode), i.e. transmitted directly over the bidirectional stream.
-In this case, the IP packets of the IP flow are encapsulated in DATAGRAM capsules and QUIC STREAM frames.
+The TCP byte stream of the TCP flow is transmitted in stream mode, i.e. transmitted directly over the bidirectional stream encapsulated in QUIC STREAM frames.

-Figure 6.2.4.2-2 and Figure 6.2.4.2-3 illustrate the components of the MPQUIC-IP steering functionality used to support data transmission in the uplink and downlink direction respectively.
-The MPQUIC-IP steering functionality is composed of three components:
+Figure 6.2.X.2-2 and Figure 6.2.X.2-3 illustrate the components of the MPQUIC steering functionality used to support proxying of TCP traffic in the uplink and downlink direction respectively.
+The MPQUIC steering functionality for TCP proxying is composed of three components:

-1) QoS flow selection & Steering mode selection: This component in the UE initiates the establishment of one or more QUIC connections, after the establishment of the MA PDU Session and, for each uplink IP flow, it selects a QoS flow (based on the QoS rules), a steering mode (based on the ATSSS rules) and a transport mode (see further details below).
-This component in the UPF selects, for each downlink IP flow, a QoS flow (based on the N4 rules), a steering mode (based on the N4 rules) and a transport mode (see further details below).
+1) QoS flow selection & Steering mode selection: This component in the UE initiates the establishment of one or more QUIC connections, after the establishment of the MA PDU Session and, for each uplink TCP flow, it selects a QoS flow (based on the QoS rules), a steering mode (based on the ATSSS rules) and a transport mode (see further details below).
+This component in the UPF selects, for each downlink TCP flow, a QoS flow (based on the N4 rules), a steering mode (based on the N4 rules) and a transport mode (see further details below).

 In the UE, this component is only used in the uplink direction, while, in the UPF, this component is only used in the downlink direction.